DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 #### School-centred initial teacher training (SCITT)

-SCITT programmes are delivered by a network of schools and focus on training as you teach.
+SCITT programmes are delivered by a network of schools and colleges.
+They focus on training as you teach.

 #### School Direct (fee-funded)